mdn/workflows/README.md

 - [checkout](https://github.com/marketplace/actions/checkout)
 - [dependabot-auto-merge](https://github.com/marketplace/actions/dependabot-auto-merge)

+## Inputs

+The action has the following inputs:

+### target-repo

+Specify the target repository this action should run on.
+This is used to prevent actions from running on repositories other than the target repository.
+For example, specifying a `target-repo` of `mdn/workflows` will prevent the action from running on `fork/workflows`.

+- This `input` is required

 ### Usage

 In the repository that will call this action, you will need to add a `.github/workflows/auto-merge.yml` file with the following content: